iconify/documentation/documents/pages/articles/cleaning-up-icons/palette.md

 Icons that mix `[prop]currentColor` and hardcoded palette are not allowed.

-Such icons cannot be used in stylesheet.
+Such icons cannot be used in a stylesheet.
 In stylesheet monotone icons are used as masks, icons with palette are used as background.
-When component detects `[prop]currentColor` in icon, it assumes that icon is monotone as uses it as mask, resulting in mess.
+When the icon component detects `[prop]currentColor` in the icon, it assumes that the icon is monotone and uses it as a mask, displaying it incorrectly.

-Also such icons assume that `[prop]currentColor` is either light or dark or cannot be certain hue.
-It is just bad design.
+Also such icons assume that `[prop]currentColor` is either light or dark or cannot be a certain hue.
+It is just a bad design.

 ## Code

-Palette is parsed using `[func]parseColors()` function from [Iconify Tools](../../tools/tools2/index.md).
+Palette is parsed using the `[func]parseColors()` function from [Iconify Tools](../../tools/tools2/index.md).